Competetion: SPFL Confidence Trophy

 “Saving the first penalty always helps.
 I have some techniques for saving penalties but I won’t give them away!

 “We’re up against another championship team at Hamilton Accies.
 Maybe I’ll have a busy night!
 They had a good result this weekend beating Inverness CT, which is leading the championship and unbeaten, it will be a great test for us.
 It will be another experience for all the boys.
 I have played several times in their stadium.
 It’s an artificial pitch but I don’t mind.

 “I’m on loan at Huntly this season, we beat Fort William 3-0 in my debut, it was nice to have a clean sheet.
 I can’t ask for much more!
 This season I want to go out and play as many games as possible.
 Last season because of the Covid, there were no games.
 I was training with the first team which brought me massively but I failed to play.
 After the Arbroath game, I thought to myself: ‘How could I have spent all of last season without playing games!
 The feeling after that was amazing, so now it’s about going out and playing at a competitive level.

 “I have the perfect situation right now.
 I train with Huntly once a week and obviously play with them on Saturdays, but the rest of the week I train with the first team in Aberdeen.
 Myself, Joe Lewis, Gary Woods and Gordon Marshall all get along very well and are close.
 I learn so much to train with Joe and Gary every day, they have so much experience.
 I learn from them every day, it’s great.
 They take care of me and if they see me doing something in training that they think I should change they will tell me.
 I am happy to have this open relationship with them.

-“Being with the first team brought me as a person and helped me gain self-confidence.
+“Being with the first team brought me as a person and contributed to my confidence.
 You see different types of personalities and you build relationships with them, that’s great.

 “I feel like I’m getting better with every game and it’s about developing that and hopefully reaching a consistent level that I’m happy with and always pushing myself.